National Council of Examiners for Engineering and Surveying: Records

 The NCEES Records program is designed for currently licensed engineers and surveyors who are looking for an easier and faster way to complete the licensure process in multiple jurisdictions, including all 50 states, the District of Columbia, Guam, Puerto Rico, Northern Mariana Islands and the U.S. Virgin Islands.
 An established NCEES Record will include most—if not all—of the materials one needs to apply for comity licensure in additional states and territories.

 Credentials evaluations

 NCEES Credentials Evaluations is a service for state licensing boards and applicants.
 It is designed primarily for candidates who have earned their degrees outside the United States and are pursuing licensure through one of the member licensing boards of NCEES.

-Exam preparation materials

-NCEES exam preparation materials include questions that have been used on past exams and questions written to give examinees extra practice.